 Q10 We know you house sit like we do.
 How long have you been doing it?
 What do you like and dislike about it?

 Although I grew up pet sitting and took care of my parents’ home while they were on vacation, it wasn’t until 2016 I started securing assignments through Trusted Housesitters.
 To date, I’ve completed five months’ worth of assignments.

 I enjoy the convenience of staying in someone’s home while exploring the area.
 It gives me a chance to gain an idea of what life is like as a local instead of staying in a hostel or hotel as a tourist.
 I’ve stayed in some pretty awesome places that I wouldn’t have visited if it wasn’t for house sitting.

 It’s not so much a dislike but the challenge of planning ahead that can be frustrating.
 There will be gaps between assignments that requires looking elsewhere to fill in with a place to stay.
 Especially when the owner cancels or changes the assignment at the last minute.

 That’s funny you asked now that I think about it.
 While I can’t remember if I ever named it, it was a monkey.
-Buddy would have enjoy hanging out with my monkey.
+Buddy would have enjoyed hanging out with him.

 Thank you Mark!
 It’s been great getting to know you, learning more about the deaf community, and seeing what changes can be made so that everyone can get out there and travel comfortably.
 Hopefully our paths cross again soon! 🙂